-While the flavor, fragrance and overall chemical profile between like plant and cannabis terpenes are the same, there’s a growing debate about how safe and effective non-cannabis infusions are.
+While the flavor, fragrance, and overall chemical profile between plant and cannabis terpenes are the same, there’s a growing debate about how safe and effective the non-cannabis infusions are.
 Cannabis purists question these scientific blends, while modern cannabis companies argue the vast benefits of leveraging readily-available plant terpenes.
 So how exactly do terpenes work, and what are the pros and cons of plant-based vs cannabis terpenes?
+Terpenes are no doubt gaining in popularity and we see it as more and more clients request terpene profile testing for hemp and cannabis.
 Let’s explore further.

 How terpenes Work

 Research shows that terpenes, along with THC and CBD, bind to chemical receptors in the brain and body sending signals to help regulate the systems for optimal health.
 Some benefits include anti-inflammatory support, relaxation, pain relief, and sedation.
-While cannabis contains hundreds of terpenes, Limonene, Myrcene, and Pinene are a few of the most predominant and a terpene profile analysis conducted in a lab could measure the measure dozens.
+Cannabis contains hundreds of terpenes, and only terpene profile tests can provide the precise concentration of every single one.
+Notably, the most popular and concentrated terpenes are Limonene, Myrcene, and Pinene.

 [Aroma & Effects]